adamcathersides/lastfm-now-playing/README.md

 ## Run

-`lastfm-now` will read the api key from `LASTFM_API_KEY` environment variables.
+`lastfm-now` will read the api key from `LASTFM_API_KEY` environment variable.
 It can also be specified on the command line.
+It can also read the username from `LASTFM_USERNAME` environment variable or can be specified on the commandline.

 ### Environment variables - example

 ```
 export LASTFM_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxx
+export LASTFM_USERNAME=bob123
-lastfm-now <username>
+lastfm-now

 ```